metacosm/quarkus-power/README.md

 the archive and navigate to the `bin` directory to find the `power-server` binary that you can then run
 using: `sudo power-server`.

+Note:
+On macOS, you will most likely get a dialog telling you that the application cannot be opened because Apple cannot verify it.
+We're looking into addressing this problem but, in the mean time, you can open System Settings then navigate to the Privacy & Security section.
+Once there, if you scroll down to the Security sub-section, if you happen to perform these actions not too long after seeing the error dialog, there should be a spot where you can allow the application to run anyway.
+If you click on Allow, the next time you run `power-server`, you should get yet another message, which should now let you open the application.
+Once this is done, you shouldn't need to perform these steps again (until the next time you download an update, that is).

 ## Usage

 To use the extension: